rfrost-xyz/rfrost-xyz-website/content/about.md

 date-to="Oct 2011" >}}

 * Award winning multi-disciplinary architecture practice based in Birmingham, merged with Corstorphine + Wright in 2014.
-* Lead development of visualisations across multiple sectors including: commercial, conservation, education, hospitality, residential, and retail.
+* Lead development of visualisation production across multiple sectors including: commercial, conservation, education, hospitality, residential, and retail.
 * Assisted building development through multiple stages of design and build imagery and animation, working in close collaboration with practice architects.
+* Tenure in position pre-dated modern CAD and BIM techniques, requiring all geometry to be modelled from scratch through reference drawings, necessitating a thorough understanding of efficient modelling techniques.
-* Created both final marketing visualisations for use in sales, and photo-montage for assistance with planning submissions.
+* Produced final marketing visualisations for use in sales, and photo-montages at various stages of the design process.

 {{< /timeline >}}

+{{< software-intro >}}

 {{< software Modelling >}}
 ![logo-3dsmax](../images/clear.svg "3DS Max")